VandalByte/grub-tweaks/README.md

 </p>

 <p align="center">
-  <b>Anyone who wish to contribute new ideas / tweaks are always welcome to do so...
-Let's make this page as complete as possible</b>
+  <b>Anyone 🙋 who wish to contribute new ideas 🧠 / tweaks 💡 are always welcome to do so...
+Let's make this page as complete as possible 😄</b>
 </p>

 # 📚 Topics